thommyV91/Suck-a-Coin/doc/build-osx-brew.md

 Mac OS X Mountain Lion build instructions
 =========================================
-How to build paycoind and Paycoin-Qt on 10.8
+How to build Suck-a-Coind and Suck-a-Coin-Qt on 10.8

 Prerequisites